moujtahid21/LookAlike/README.md

 - face_db.pt load errors: delete `face_db.pt` to force re-indexing the dataset.
 The app will re-create it automatically.
 - MTCNN issues: `facenet_pytorch` depends on a working PyTorch + torchvision setup; verify CUDA/CPU compatibility and that the package is installed.

-## Developer notes / Next steps
-- Add a small training script & reproducible training recipe for the three backbones.
-- Provide prebuilt `face_db.pt` for quicker demos.
-- Add unit tests for detection, embedding comparison, and the DB indexing flow.
-- Consider packaging a docker image for reproducible environment setup.

 ## Author & Source
 Made with ❤️ by Abdelbasset Moujtahid